ui5-community/wdi5/docs/recipes.md

 ## using wdio functions

 WebdriverIO has a extensive element [API](https://webdriver.io/docs/api/).
-The [Element API] specifically can be quite useful to check if the page elements are in a certain state eg. [isDisplayed](https://webdriver.io/docs/api/element/isDisplayed) or [isClickable](https://webdriver.io/docs/api/element/isClickable).
+The [Element API] specifically can be quite useful to check if the page elements are in a certain state e.g. [isDisplayed](https://webdriver.io/docs/api/element/isDisplayed) or [isClickable](https://webdriver.io/docs/api/element/isClickable).

 To make use of these element functions, `wdi5` allows to switch APIs from UI5 to wdio by calling `$()`.